dawid-sz/portfolio/README.md

 - footer added
 - inside "My Projects" section replaced the grid with a carousel
 - smaller adjustments for bigger screens

+06.08.2024
+- replaced the placeholders with images of my projects
+- tweaking the look of the carousel